Hokushin-ron: Factionalism within the military

 Hokushin-ron was largely supported by the Imperial Japanese Army.
 General Kenkichi Ueda was a strong believer in the Hokushin-ron policy since he believed that Japan's main enemy was communism and that Japan's destiny lay in conquest of the natural resources of the sparely-populated Northern Asian mainland.
 General Yukio Kasahara was also a major proponent of the Hokushin-ron philosophy and felt strongly that the Soviet Union posed both a major threat and a major opportunity for Japan.

 However, rival cliques of officers in the Army claimed to represent the "true will" of the Emperor.
 The radical ultranationalist Imperial Way Faction (Kōdōha) had many young activists who were strongly supportive of the Hokushin-ron strategy and a preemptive strike against the Soviet Union.
+Ideological in nature, they saw communism, as embodied by the Soviet Union as a greater threat to their spiritual values and the Emperor's divinity.
 They were opposed by the more moderate conservative Control Faction (Tōseiha), which favored a more cautious defence expansion and sought to impose greater discipline over the Army and war with China as a strategic imperative.
+The latter also viewed the Western naval powers in the Pacific, most notably the United States and Great Britain as a greater threat to their ambitions in Asia.

 Relations between the Japanese Army and Navy were never cordial and were often marked by deep hostility, a situation whose origin can be traced back to the Meiji period.
 From the early 1930s, the Army saw the Soviet Union as Japan's greatest threat and for the most part supported the Hokushin-ron concept that Japan's strategic interests were on the Asian continent.
 The Navy looked across the Pacific Ocean and saw the United States as the greatest threat and, for the most part, supported the Nanshin-ron concept that Japan's strategic interests were in Southeast Asia and the Pacific islands.
 By the mid-1930s, there was the serious possibility of a clash between the Army and the Navy because of their incompatible expansionist ideas.